ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 portable.
 ```

+We'll get into exactly what `portable` and `nonportable` are soon enough.
+For
+the moment, just know that they are _modes_.
+Where types describe the exact
+shape of a value, a mode describes something more circumstantial like what's
+safe to do with the value.
+We'll say that something “has mode `portable`,” or
+say “with mode `portable`” or “at mode `portable`,” or simply that something “is
+`portable`,” all meaning the same thing.

-Why are things breaking just because we moved some code?
-We can get closer to
+Now, let's confront a more basic question: Why are things breaking just because
-the answer by insisting that `total` is `portable`:
+we moved some code?
+We can get closer to the answer by insisting that `total` is
+`portable`:

 ```diff
  let average_par (par : Parallel.t) (tree : Thing.t Tree.t) =